Keeping Communication at the Core of Our Strategy

 Marlin Content: A Key Safety Component

-“The Marlin pieces have a huge impact,” Andre’ says of the animated safety content that The Marlin Company automatically makes available for use with ‘The Cutting Edge’ boards.
+“The Marlin pieces have a huge impact,” Andre’ says of the animated safety content that Marlin automatically makes available for use with ‘The Cutting Edge’ boards.
 “They make you think, ‘Wow, what even made that person consider doing something like that?!’”
 Andre’ exclaims as he recalls pieces that highlight extreme safety do’s and don’ts.

 While the Marlin pieces help attract attention, Andre’ explains that employees enjoy many aspects of their digital boards.
 They like the employee recognition pieces and being well-informed about their facility, and they also like the weather, news clippings, and current events that Marlin supplies.
 This compelling contribution of information gets people looking at the boards on a regular basis.

 The partnership created by management and employees through effective communication and transparency is a big part of the Sumter facility’s long-term success.
 Whether ‘The Cutting Edge’ boards highlight plant objectives, safety, or quality messages, Andre’ and his team can rest assured that every day and night, employees will be welcomed by a communication system that grabs attention and builds a sense of community.
 The boards have met the required objectives, and the faces of smiling employees on the digital displays are a reflection of a facility that is setting a standard in workplace communication.

 This manufacturer of high-end faucets and bathroom fixtures needed a communication tool that could unify its multi-building campus, reach workers beyond desktops, and overcome a language barrier for their ESL (English as a Second Language) workforce.

 You can bet that when you’re producing faucets and bathroom fixtures worthy of installation in the Cunard QE2 and luxury hotels around the globe, having a well-informed, team-oriented workforce is essential.